 Yet even if I had never seen an episode, it was the pleasure of exploring Northern Ireland that I was after, and which is quickly becoming the place of traveler’s dreams as its dark history fades into the past.

 I’m referencing the three decade-long period of conflict in Northern Ireland that began in the late 1960s and lasted until the Belfast “Good Friday” Agreement of 1998.
 The struggle was mainly a political one rooted in religious and ethnic differences between parts of Northern Ireland’s nationalist community (principally Roman Catholic) and unionist community (principally Protestant).

 On paper the disagreements and conflicts stemmed from Northern Ireland’s status as part of the United Kingdom and anti-Catholic discrimination in housing, employment, policing, and voting.
-The fighting resulted in nearly 4,000 casualties, many of which were civilian. the Good Friday peace agreement “ended the violent conflict in Northern Ireland by creating a power-sharing government and serves as a positive example worldwide for handling ethnic conflict” (via NPR).
+The fighting resulted in over 3,600 casualties, many of which were civilian.
+The Good Friday Agreement “ended the violent conflict in Northern Ireland by creating a power-sharing government and serves as a positive example worldwide for handling ethnic conflic” (via NPR).

 I mention this because for many people, the fear of visiting Northern Ireland remains due to its history but is largely unfounded.
 The Northern Ireland I saw was the well-built industrial city of Belfast, lovely beaches, and gorgeous countryside.

 What additionally stood out to me was the friendliness and sense of humor of the locals.
 This is something I’ve encountered in countries with similar recent histories such as Cambodia and Sri Lanka as well.

 So if these photos tempt you to visit, go knowing that you’ll be safe.

 After all, the Northern Ireland of today is where dragons, khaleesis, and kings roam.
 Take a look: